 Help with housing costs

-If you were getting help with your housing costs while you were out of work, you may carry on getting this.
+If you were getting Support for Mortgage Interest while you were out of work, you may carry on getting this.
 This is if you have been getting income-based Jobseeker's Allowance, income-related Employment and Support Allowance or Income Support for at least 26 weeks continuously before starting work.
 You may then continue to get the following benefits for up to four weeks:

 If you're on a low wage and your housing costs are below a certain level, you may continue to get Housing Benefit after this time.